Quick markdown reference

-Markdown is a convenient and fast way to mark up text.
-Markdown is used when HTML is not available, and the text needs to be made readable and structured (headings, lists, pictures, links).
+Markdown is a simple, fast way to format text.
+It’s used when HTML isn’t available and you want readable, lightly structured text (headings, lists, images, links).

-Markdown versions are different, so double check which one you are using.
+Markdown flavors differ; check which one you’re using.

 Example: